This spatial framework for people and places is part of a suite of strategies that make up a 'Great North Plan'.

 In 2015 IPPR North and the RTPI issued a call for evidence, and organised 11 roundtable discussions in six northern cities.
 We also held a Northern Summit in January 2016, with debates and interactive voting.
 Through all of these activities we asked 'Do we need a Great North Plan?'.
 The response was an overwhelming 'yes' (93%); and, when asked about their more specific attitudes towards the Great North Plan, 58% of respondents said that, 'We need to get on and do it'.

-This blueprint is not the Great North Plan itself – although its centrefold spread illustrates what part of the Great North Plan could look like.
-It represents the best ideas from over 350 people who fed into our thinking on the issue so far.
-It sets out a series of principles to guide how the Plan should be developed; identifies the suite of documents that might together comprise the Great North Plan; suggests different planning issues that need to be fitted together through collaborative action; and proposes a process for the next steps in moving from blueprint to plan.
+This resulted in the creation of a Blueprint for a Great North Plan, which represented the best ideas from over 350 people who fed into our thinking.
+The Blueprint set out a series of principles to guide how the Plan should be developed; identified the suite of strategies that might together comprise the Great North Plan; suggested different planning issues that need to be fitted together through collaborative action; and proposed a process for the next steps in moving from blueprint to plan.

 The Great North Plan workstreams are:

 - A Transport Strategy, led by Transport for the North (TfN)

 - An Economic Strategy, led by the TfN Partnership Board